Advertisement

 Japandi style sofa

-Eva ‘Everyday’ 4 seater sofa in Oatmeal, Myer
+Eva ‘Everyday’ 4 seater sofa in Oatmeal

 Sturdy and comfortable with gently curved edges, curl up on this minimal, modular sofa.
 Built on a sustainably sourced timber frame, covers are removable and washable to withstand daily use.